gisktzh/gb3-web_ui/README.md

 For this, a number of constant are defined in the `map-page.constants.ts` file.
 This includes the bounding box of the Canton of Zurich and the paddings to make sure nothing is covered by the UI-Elements.
 There are different constants for regular and tablet view and mobile view.
 These constants describe the number of pixels the center needs to be shifted in each direction.
-This numbers are derived from the UI-Elements and need to be updated whenever any of these elements are changed.
+These numbers are derived from the UI-Elements and need to be updated whenever any of these elements are changed.
 The following list explains how each value is derived and on which value it is based:

 - For Regular and Tablet View: